anant223/netflix-gpt/README.md

  - Fetch Data fro trailer video
  - Update Store with Trailer video data
  - Embdeded the Youtbe Video and make it auotopaly
+ - Create Components (MovieList, MovieCard) for Secondry Container
+ - Added the Movie poster with url

 # Features
  - Login/Sign-up